zHGx-alt/Portfolio_Adrian_Paneda/README.md

 # 💫 About Me:
-This repository contains my main **Data Science, Machine Learning, and Applied AI projects**, focused on real-world data problems, clean analysis, and well-documented solutions.

-The goal of this portfolio is to demonstrate my ability to **analyze data, build models, and translate results into actionable insights**.

----

-## About Me

 I am a Data Analyst / Data Science profile currently specializing in **data analysis, machine learning, and applied artificial intelligence**.